clay-j/ZANTIKS_YMaze_Analysis_Script/README.md

 1. On your local machine, navigate to where `"ZANTIKS_YMaze_Analysis_Script-master.zip"` was downloaded and extract the contents.
 2. Launch RStudio.
 3. Inside RStudio, change the working directory to the the newly extracted "ZANTIKS_YMaze_Analysis_Script-master" directory by typing `setwd("C:/Users/James/Downloads/ZANTIKS_YMaze_Analysis_Script-master.zip")` into the R console pane (replacing the path as appropriate) and pressing enter.
-If unsure, click `Session > Set Working Directory > Choose Directory`
+If unsure, click `Session > Set Working Directory > Choose Directory`.
-4. Inside the R console window, type `packrat::restore()`.
-If an error message is presented, try installing Packrat by typing `install.packages("packrat")` into the R console window and press enter.
+4. Install [Packrat](https://rstudio.github.io/packrat/) by typing `install.packages("packrat")` into the R console window and press enter.
+5. Inside the R console window, type `packrat::restore()` and press enter to install the necessary dependencies.
+6. Check that the dependencies were installed correctly by typing `packrat::status()` into the R console and press enter.
+The output should read `Up to date.`.

 ### Open and run the script